-Kubernetes is a powerful system, developed by Google, for managing containerized applications in a clustered environment.
-It aims to provide better ways of managing related, distributed components across varied infrastructure.
+Kubernetes is a powerful open-source system, initially developed by Google, for managing containerized applications in a clustered environment.
+It aims to provide better ways of managing related, distributed components and services across varied infrastructure.

 In this guide, we'll discuss some of Kubernetes' basic concepts.
 We will talk about the architecture of the system, the problems it solves, and the model that it uses to handle containerized deployments and scaling.

 Kubernetes, at its basic level, is a system for running and coordinating containerized applications across a cluster of machines.
 It is a platform designed to completely manage the life cycle of containerized applications and services using methods that provide predictability, scalability, and high availability.

 As a Kubernetes user, you can define how your applications should run and the ways they should be able to interact with other applications or the outside world.
 You can scale your services up or down, perform graceful rolling updates, and switch traffic between different versions of your applications to test features or rollback problematic deployments.
 Kubernetes provides interfaces and composable platform primitives that allow you to define and manage your applications with high degrees of flexibility, power, and reliability.

 To understand how Kubernetes is able to provide these capabilities, it is helpful to get a sense of how it is designed and organized at a high level.
 Kubernetes can be visualized as a system built in layers, with each higher layer abstracting the complexity found in the lower levels.